civicrm/civicrm-core/ext/iatspayments/README.md

   * iATS Payments SWIPE: not easy to test - even if you have an Encrypted USB Card Reader (sourced by iATS Payments) you will need a physical fake credit card with: 4222222222222220 security code = 123 and any future Expiration date in the magnetic strip - to process any $amount.

-  * iATS Payments UK Direct Debit: use 12345678 for Account Number; 000000 for Sort Code

 7. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date

 8. Reponses for a transaction with VISA: 41111111111111111 depend on the $amount processed - as follows